SSWConsulting/SSW.Rules.Content/rules/good-email-subject/rule.md

 Figure: Good example - Definitely going to read this email
 :::

-The best way of doing this is to ensure that your subject includes either an:
+The best way of doing this is to ensure that your subject includes either a:

 * **Action point**
   E.g. **"6.30 TONIGHT!
 See you at The Oaks Hotel..."**